 An acute exacerbation of COPD usually presents with similar features to chronic 'stable' COPD, which are listed above.
 The key is that an exacerbation refers to an acute, sustained worsening in the patients symptoms beyond the normal, expected, day-to-day variation.

 An acute exacerbation may be mild, or life-threatening requiring hospital admission and respiratory support.
-Commonly, exacerbation are driven by an underlying infection, but they can also be non-infective.
+Commonly, an exacerbation is driven by an underlying infection, but they can also be non-infective.

 The Medical Research Council (MRC) dyspnoea scale is used to grade the severity of breathlessness.